Prologue: The Past

 "They were the cost of my souvenirs," Bell explains, later.
 "A payment to balance the universe.
 An even exchange."

-Bell appears at the Gateway like a swarm of hornets a day after he leaves on his third trip.
 "They're clones," he says, as he stumbles into the EMFR and latches the door behind him.
-As the magnets spin up, he mouths through the glass: "And I think we're at war."
+As the magnets spin up, he mouths through the glass at Walter: "And I think we're at war."

-Once he's out, he spreads a sheaf of stolen mimeographs out like pieces of a map on Walter's desk.
+Once Bell gets out, he spreads a sheaf of stolen mimeographs out like pieces of a map on Walter's desk.

 "How did you get these?"
 Walter asks.
-They must be important, but he doesn't know how.
+They must be important, but he's not sure why.

 "I drugged farmer Fitzgibbon's cat," Bell says, making Walter smile.

-One of the purplish images shows a man with smoke coming out of his eyes.
-Despite the gratuitous use of deist symbolism, Walter finds it arresting.
-There's writing behind the face - only four letters, repeated, which means there's only one thing it could be - but the think tanks at Cambridge and Harvard have only just managed to sequence DNA, and Walter can't believe that the Other Side is capably of simply jotting down the recipe for a man.
+The images seem hand-drawn, though technical.
+One shows a man with smoke coming out of his eyes.
+Despite the gratuitous use of deist symbolism, Walter finds the man's face arresting.
+There's writing behind it: only four letters jumbled and repeated.
+Only one thing it could be, but the think tanks at Cambridge and Harvard have only just managed to sequence DNA, and Walter finds it difficult to believe that the Other Side might be capable of simply jotting down the recipe for a man.